MWCT-Technicalization-Organization/FileEncTool/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 license.
 See the [LICENSE](https://github.com/MWCT-Technicalization-Organization/File_Encryption_Tool/LICENSE) file for details.
 ```